DjangoGirls/tutorial-extensions/authentication_authorization/README.md

 ]
 ```

 That's it!
-If you have followed all of the above upto this point (and did the homework), you now have a blog where you:
+If you have followed all of the above up to this point (and did the homework), you now have a blog where you:

  - need a username and password to log in,
  - need to be logged in to add, edit, publish or delete posts,